 We will state clearly when pets are not permitted within any of our properties.
-Applicants are responsible for ensuring they understand this when placing a bid.
-A tenant must request permission to keep a pet, however pet numbers will be limited.
+Applicants are responsible for ensuring they understand this when applying.
+A customer must request permission to keep a pet, however pet numbers will be limited.

 21. Mutual Exchange